Doof: History

 During the 1990s, free dance parties proliferated in Sydney, particularly in Sydney Park in St Peters and warehouses of the Inner West.
 As pressure from police and councils increased, holding parties in the bush appeared as a more viable option.

 The first documented commercial "doof" parties in Australia were held in Sydney in 1993.
 The earliest recorded event was Vegetable Matter on 8 May 1993, produced by Vegetable Matter.
 The event took place in an abandoned supermarket on Dixon Street, Chinatown, with DJs such as Non Bossy Posse, Biz E, Sub Bass Snarl, Colour, Quang, Freebase, Comadose, Pulse, Todd, Michael MD, Patrick HAF, and Blau Dot.
 The decks were set up inside old fridges, and the entrance was through a back alley past old freezers.
 Many people wondered what was in them.

 Later that month, on 26 May 1993, another significant doof event, Suck Acid Fest, was produced by Virtual Bass at 324 King Street, Newtown.
 The lineup featured DJs Vincent, Free Bass, Sub Bass Snarl, and Acid Masters.

 Following these early Sydney events, Earthcore became notable as one of the first commercial bush doof parties in Melbourne, Victoria, later in 1993.

 Today, the term 'doof' can describe anything from a small gathering in the bush focused around a small sound system to a multi-day, multi-stage event with DJs, bands, and workshops.

 In 2013, "bush doof" was added to the sixth edition of the Macquarie Dictionary.

-Radio stations

-There are 'doof' radio stations that serve as focal points for a worldwide community, including: